ankitpokhrel/alert.js/README.md

 ```
 alertjs.show({
 	type: 'confirm',
-	heading: 'Confirm',
+	title: 'Confirm',
-	message: 'Are you sure you want to perform this action?',
+	text: 'Are you sure you want to perform this action?',
 	from: 'left', //slide from left
 	complete: function( val ) {
 		if( val ) {